 - Protein fuels muscle repair.
 As you now know, consuming protein after your HIIT workout is good for providing your muscles with the amino acids they need to repair themselves.

 - Carbohydrates fuel muscle recovery.
 As you now also know, consuming carbohydrates after a HIIT workout is good for glycogen replenishment and muscle recovery.
-Ideally you should consume a fast-digesting simple sugar source (like a banana) immediately after a workout, and slow-digesting complex carb source (like wholegrains) within 2 hours of finishing a workout.
+Ideally, you should consume a fast-digesting simple sugar source (like a banana) immediately after a workout, and slow-digesting complex carb source (like wholegrains) within 2 hours of finishing a workout.

 - Fibre slows down digestion.
-Fresh fruit and veg contains fiber which slows your digestion.
+Fresh fruit and veg contain fiber which slows your digestion.
 As a result, protein and carbs move through your gut more slowly and are therefore also absorbed more slowly.
 This is perfect for feeding your muscles a slow and steady supply of energy for repair.

 Other Things You Should Do After Doing HIIT